Neiko97/Data-Science-Analytics-Projects/README.md

 ### Note

-Feel free to explore the notebook for insights into the model's architecture, training configurations, and visual outcomes of the face-to-cartoon transformation process.
+Currently, the project is temporarily on hold due to the unavailability of necessary training materials.
+Unfortunately, Colab does not offer a paid subscription plan in Luxembourg, and opting for a cloud solution appears to be too expensive.
+Once I secure the appropriate materials, I will proceed with the continuation of the training process.

 ## Project 4: Retail Sales Prediction with Time Series Analysis